 - Ornamental tropical fish

-* Poultry means birds of the following species: fowl, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges and ratites (Ratitae).
-Thus, poultry are not considered pet animals when being moved within the EU, even if they are kept as such.
+* The definitions of pet animals excludes birds of the following species: fowl, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges and ratites (Ratitae).
+Such birds can never be considered pet animals under the law.

-Other species of animals cannot not be moved within the legal scope of the Pet Regulation and shall be moved in accordance with the normal movement requirements.
+Other species of animals cannot not be moved within the legal scope of the Pet Regulation and shall be moved in accordance with the normal movement and import requirements.

 General rules for non-commercial movement of pets